 Matthews v Pigram NSWDC 526, a case in the District Court of New South Wales concerning three defamatory emails.
 The plaintiff was awarded $20,600.

 Webster v Brewer (No 3) FCA 1343, damages were assessed after a default judgment in respect of seven defamatory publications.
 Damages of $350,000 were awarded to the first claimant, $225,000 to the second claimant and $300,000 to the third claimant.

 Chopak v.
-Patrick, 2020 ONSC 5431, the Judge held that the defendant was liable for the defamatory statement of fact that the plaintiff had “admitted she lied”, however the statements about the plaintiff having an “axe to grind” and being a “rate” were expressions of opinion to which the defence of fair comment applies.
+Patrick, 2020 ONSC 5431, the Judge held that the defendant was liable for the defamatory statement of fact that the plaintiff had “admitted she lied”, however the statements about the plaintiff having an “axe to grind” and being a “rat” were expressions of opinion to which the defence of fair comment applied.
 Damages were reduced to $5,000.

 Samoa Observer Company (Apia) Ltd v Oeti WSCA 7, the Court of Appeal of Samoa partly allowed an appeal against a finding of liability in a libel case arising of a letter published in a newspaper making allegations concerning, inter alia, incest, mental impairment and brainwashing.

 This Round up was complied by Suneet Sharma a junior legal professional with a particular interest and experience in media, information and privacy law.